blaiselezo/freesav/README.md

 _Savage Worlds_, all unique characters, creatures, and locations, artwork, logos, and the Pinnacle logo are © 2020 Great White Games, LLC; DBA Pinnacle Entertainment Group.
 Distributed by Studio 2 Publishing, Inc.

 Pinnacle Entertainment Group, Inc. reserves the rights for the following assets in this repository and any game system built from it.
-The assets are only to be used in Foundry VTT for the purpose of playing _Savage Worlds Adventure Edition_
+The assets are only to be used in Foundry VTT for the purpose of playing _Savage Worlds Adventure Edition_.
+Any removal, alteration, or additions to any logos or other trademarked images or materials is prohibited.

 - d4.svg
 - d6.svg